sumitNITS/Spring-boot-webapp/README.md

 Follow the link for referrence: https://spring.io/guides/gs/spring-boot/

+### Tools used in this project

+- Git
+- Maven
+- Jenkins
+- Sonarqube
+- Docker
+- Kubernetes
+- Argo CD

 ### Instructions to run this project locally

 - Clone this project using the command